23Ruchil/Blog/_posts/2021-02-28-Best-of-Masters-of-Scale.markdown

+---
+layout: post
+title:  "Best of Masters of Scale"
+---

 Below is the list of podcasts from Masters of Scale series that I found the most engaging and insightful.
 I finished listening to all its episodes last year.
 This is for those who are short on time and wondering where to start.

 1. [A Masterclass in Outsourcing with Luis von Ahn](https://mastersofscale.com/luis-von-ahn/)  (Duolingo)